Hezbollah–Israel conflict (2023–present): IDF's use of white phosphorus

 On 31 October 2023, after an investigation, Amnesty International stated that an Israeli white phosphorus attack on 16 October was indiscriminate, unlawful, and "must be investigated as a war crime", due to its use on the populated Lebanese town of Dhayra, which injured at least nine civilians.
 On 2 November, Amnesty International stated its investigations into four incidents on 10, 11, 16 and 17 October showed Israel had used white phosphorus munitions.
 The claim was confirmed by the Washington Post, which identified two white phosphorus shell casings made in the U.S. Human Rights Watch verified IDF's use of white phosphorus in at least 17 municipalities in Lebanon, including five municipalities where airburst munitions were used over residential areas.
 It also called on the Lebanese government to file a declaration to enable investigations in the International Criminal Court.

-In southern Lebanon, Israel's white phosphorus bombs have destroyed over 4,500 ha of forest with economic loses being valued at US$20 million.
-The American University of Beirut estimated use of white phosphorus has led to more than 134 forest fires as of June 2024 burning 1,500 ha of land.
+In southern Lebanon, Israel's white phosphorus bombs have destroyed over 4500 hectare of forest with economic loses being valued at US$20 million.
+The American University of Beirut estimated use of white phosphorus has led to more than 134 forest fires as of June 2024 burning 1500 hectare of land.
 As of 28 May 2024, the Lebanese Ministry of Public Health said that exposure to white phosphorus had injured at least 173 people.